BaoTo12/search-engine/docs/ideas.md

 🕸️ Distributed Crawler & Indexer (Search Engine Core) 🧭 Overview

-This project aims to build a scalable, distributed web crawling and indexing system — the foundation of a search engine.
+This project aims to build a complete, scalable search engine with a **Google-like web interface**.
-It will consist of multiple services (microservices or modules) that coordinate via Kafka and store structured data in Elasticsearch, enabling users to perform text-based searches through a REST API.
+It consists of multiple backend services (microservices) that coordinate via Kafka and store structured data in Elasticsearch, plus a modern **Next.js frontend** that provides an intuitive search experience similar to Google.

 🎯 Goals